Row-Stochastic Matrices Can Provably Outperform Doubly Stochastic Matrices in Decentralized Learning: Related Works

-\textbf{Column-/row-stochastic mixing under uniform weights.} On directed graphs, nodes may only know in- or out-degrees, enabling only column- or row-stochastic matrices and introducing bias.
+\textbf{Column-/row-stochastic mixing under uniform weights.} On directed graphs, nodes may only know in-/out-degrees, enabling only column-/row-stochastic matrices and introducing bias.
 For column-stochastic mixing, the bias and rates have been extensively characterized~\cite{nedic2014distributed,xi2017dextra,assran2019stochastic,liang2025understanding}, with~\citet{liang2025understanding} giving effective metrics, tight bounds, and showing that multiple communication rounds can mitigate asymmetry and recover optimal rates.
 For row-stochastic mixing, most prior results focus on deterministic, strongly convex problems~\cite{mai2016distributed,xin2019distributed,xin2019frost,ghaderyan2023fast}.
-In the stochastic, non-convex setting, \citet{liang2025achieving} propose effective metrics, establish a lower bound, and show that with multiple communication per iteration the upper bound matches the lower bound up to logarithmic factors, yielding near-optimal rates.
+In the stochastic, non-convex setting, \citet{liang2025achieving} propose effective metrics, establish a lower bound, and show with multiple communication rounds the upper bound matches the lower bound up to logarithmic factors, yielding near-optimal rates.